 “The flaming images created make for some stunning media coverage, but it feels very different for the morning after survivors with broken bones, stitches from a flung beer bottle, scorched skin and hair, not to mention the huge number of student-on-student physical assaults committed,” he wrote.
 “I’ve always felt this tradition to be greatly at odds with the elite university image we seek to portray.
 I do not miss any of it.”

-However, Sue Wasiolek, associate vice president for student affairs and dean of students, stressed that bench burnings have grown safer over the years and become a defining tradition of the University.
+However, Dean of Students Sue Wasiolek stressed that bench burnings have grown safer over the years and become a defining tradition of the University.

 “The bonfire celebrations have evolved over time into something that highlights the positives within our campus culture; one that celebrates the victories of our student peers and provides a moment of unity and spirit (certainly evidenced in the singing of songs, chants, and Insta-selfies),” she wrote in an email.